 Dr. Alison Balbag

 Alison Balbag is a double Dr. professor, musician, and healthspan-gerontologist.
-Having been fortunate to achieve two doctorates in separate fields—music and gerontology—her diverse background grants her a unique insight into connecting the dots.
+An outlier in our world, she’s been fortunate to achieve two doctorates in separate fields: music and gerontology.
+Her diversity — along with being a multiracial first-generation college graduate — grants her a unique insight into connecting the dots.

-Advocating for a shared future that serves everyone, she applies her background in gerontology—the science of aging—across many ecosystems in our lives: health and wellness, the arts, education, the environment, social justice, and civic progress.
+Advocating for a shared future that serves everyone, she applies her background in gerontology — i.e. aging — across many ecosystems in our lives: health and wellness, the arts, education, the environment, social justice, and civic progress.

 As a harpist, she’s soloed with orchestras, placed first in competitions, premiered new works, and performed in orchestras and chamber ensembles.
-Her performances have aired on Classical KUSC—the largest classical music station in the U.S.—and on TV: Modern Family, Glee, and Great Performances.
+Her TV and radio performances include Modern Family, Glee, PBS Great Performances, and Classical KUSC.
 A versatile musician, she’s performed with Stevie Wonder, Pink Martini, Natalie Cole, Bobby McFerrin, Burt Bacharach, Itzhak Perlman, Josh Groban, and LeVar Burton.
-She’s also recorded harp for film scores and Google—a collaboration which won the Webby Award for Mobile Sites and Apps in Music.
+She’s also recorded harp for film scores and Google — a collaboration which won a Webby Award.

 Dr. Alison also serves as a city arts commissioner and is a candidate for Metro Councilor, District 3 in Oregon’s 2020 primary to serve the entire Portland metro region.